 - expenditure "in" a region: this is where spending is allocated to the region in which the expenditure actually took place

-Instances where the “for” and “in” approaches would provide the same result include the case of local government expenditure on local amenities or NHS spending; these occur in a region for the benefit of residents or enterprises in that region.
-Instances where the “for” and “in” approach would provide different results include expenditure on a national museum.
-The “for” approach would estimate expenditure based on the residence of those who visited the museum (that is, the beneficiaries of the service provided), whereas the “in” approach would estimate expenditure based on the location of the museum.
+Instances where the "for" and "in" approaches would provide the same result include the case of local government expenditure on local amenities or NHS spending; these occur in a region for the benefit of residents or enterprises in that region.
+Where available, a "who benefits" definition would use source data that identify expenditure "for" a region.
+However, some source data are not able to make that distinction and instead use an "in" approach.
+For example, consider expenditure on a national museum.
+The "for" approach would estimate expenditure based on the residence of those who visited the museum (that is, the beneficiaries of the service provided), whereas the available source data support an "in" approach and would estimate expenditure based on the location of the museum.

 Accruals and accrued recording

-Accruals and accrued recording are financial recording based on when ownership transfers or the service is provided (this is sometimes different to when cash is paid).
+Accruals and accrued recording are financial recording based on when ownership of capital assets transfers, when the liability to pay a tax is created, or when a service is provided (this is sometimes different to when cash is paid).

 Combined authorities are legal bodies set up using national legislation that enable a group of two or more councils to collaborate and take collective decisions across council boundaries.
 Some local authorities secured devolution deals and have in place directly elected mayors.

 The current budget balance or deficit is the gap between current expenditure and current receipts (while including capital consumption).

 Current expenditure is spending on government activities including social benefits, interest payments and other government department spending (excluding spending on capital assets).

 Current receipts or revenue are income mainly from taxes (for example, VAT, income and Corporation Tax) but also include interest, dividend and rent income and payment for services provided.